Post updated 11 January 2021.

 Meanwhile, is it worth buying a copy of the Second Edition if you’re headed to Buenos Aires?
-People tell me YES!
-And I think YES!

-An Amazon UK buyer wrote in January 2018,
+An Amazon UK buyer wrote last year,

 “Although I’d read a lot of the general advice before on Sally’s blog, it was worth the purchase to get it all together in one place.

 The tango scene does change in BA and it has been a while since this book was published, so don’t depend on it for things like times or addresses.
 However most of the well known milongas mentioned are still there and the advice on them is still spot on.”

 Thank you Randy for taking the time to review the book!

 Soooo, the friendly advice in the book surely still stands and will help you navigate your way through the tango scene, especially if you’re a first-timer.
 Alas, some places have closed and some milongas have closed or changed homes or days of the week, but the great website and app ‘Hoy Milonga‘ keeps you easily in the picture with its up-to-date daily schedules of milongas and classes.
 So use Happy Tango in combo with that and you should be good to go.

 Also, to help you, from time to time I update this simple list below of any of the 20 Places to Try First given in Part 3 of Happy Tango that have closed or changed… that should help too.
 So here goes…

 Of the 6 ‘Tourist Circuit’ places given special mention in the book: